calebpollman/web-scraping-parallel-processing/post.md

 ### Chrome Instance

 First, a `while` loop is configured to control the remainder of the program flow.
-It calls the `run_process` function which houses our connection and scraping functions, and increments the `page_count` variable:
+It calls `run_process(` which houses our connection and scraping functions, and increments `page_number`:

 ```python
 # script.py